acln0/perf/README.md

 Temporary working tree for a tentative `golang.org/x/sys/linux/perf` package.

-Some things are working, but the state is still very rough.
+Many things are probably working, but they are still woefully untested.